liesnikov/extensible-elaborator/paper/main.md

 # Dependently typed calculus and bidirectional typing # {#sec:bidirectional}

 In this section, we describe the core of the type system we implement.
-We take pi-forall [@weirichImplementingDependentTypes2022] as a basis for the system and extend it with metavariables in core syntax and implicit arguments in the surface syntax.
+We take pi-forall [@weirichImplementingDependentTypes2022] as a basis for the system and extend it with metavariables in the core syntax and implicit arguments in the surface syntax.
 However, for all other purposes, we leave the core rules intact and therefore, the core calculus too.

 ## Basic language and rules ##